SanPilot/elf-frontend/README.md

             AllowOverride All
         </Directory>

-  If you don't have access to the configuration file, comment out the whole section labelled "Generic options" in the file `src/.htaccess`
+  If you don't have access to the configuration file, comment out the whole section labeled "Generic options" in the file `src/.htaccess`

 ## Further Reading
 * Project Icons - `meta/icons`